TynerJ/service_scheduler/README.md

 | `number`   | A string representing the 10 digit phone number of the customer.

 ### ValidatePhoneNumber(string) returns bool
-The `ValidatePhoneNumber` function takes in a string representing a 10 digit phone number and compares it against an approved regular expression pattern.
+The `ValidatePhoneNumber` function takes in a string representing a 10 digit phone number and compares it against an approved regular expression pattern or regex.
+This regex allows for flexibility in the phone number's formatting by accepting various patterns, such as with or without parentheses around the first three digits, and allowing for dashes, dots, or spaces as separators between the groups of digits.
 - returns true if it matches the regex
 - returns false if it does not match the regex

 ### VIPCheck() returns (bool)
-The `VIPCheck` function simulates a database query that the `service_scheduler` would use to determine if a customer is a VIP.
+The `VIPCheck` function simulates a database query that the `Service_Scheduler` would use to determine if a customer is a VIP.
 In a real-world scenario, customers would not have the ability to declare themselves as VIPs.
 Instead, their VIP status would be determined by querying a database or another external source.
 - returns true or false at random

 #### ServiceScheduler Struct
-The `ServiceScheduler` struct represents a scheduler for managing the order of service for customers in an in-person customer service center.
+The `ServiceScheduler` struct represents a system for managing the order customers receive service in an in-person customer service center.
 It maintains queues for regular and VIP customers, along with a mutex lock for concurrent access control.
 Additionally, it includes a variable for the VIP processing rate which is vitable for the scheduler to maintain its intended processing rate ratio.
 Has two functions vital to its functionality, CheckIn() and GetNextCustomer()

 | Fields | Description |
 | --- | --- |